appbaseio/reactive-manual/docs/v1.0.0/components/RangeSlider.md

 `RangeSlider` component can be extended to
 1. customize the look and feel with `componentStyle`,
 2. update the underlying DB query with `customQuery`,
-3. connect with external interfaces using `onValueChange`,
+3. connect with external interfaces using `beforeValueChange` and `onValueChange`,
 4. filter data using a combined query context via the `react` prop.

 ```